-- Developing new technologies by defining frameworks, and implementing toolkits and platforms to lower the barrier for rapidly developing AI- and Machine Learning-driven applications.
+- Development of new technologies by defining frameworks, and developing toolkits and platforms for rapid prototyping of AI- and machine learning-driven applications.

 I was a post-doc researcher at the Fraunhofer Center for Sustainable Energy Systems in Boston where I started and led the Home Energy Management (HEM) Lab.
 My research focused on creating the Fraunhofer Experimental Smart Home (FRESH) Research Platform as a hardware/software platform to partition and perform research in the areas of sensing and control, novel application logic using machine learning, customizeable user interfaces, and data storage and analytics.

 I earned my Ph.D. in 2012 from the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University.
 My advisor was Anind Dey.
 My thesis investigated how to support intelligibility in context-aware applications to improve user understanding and trust.